Bitumen Calculator – Free Online Tool for Accurate Asphalt & Paving Estimates (2025)

 • In cold climates, consider slightly greater depths to accommodate frost heave and freeze-thaw damage over time.

-• If your project also includes reinforced concrete structures, drains, or curbs, pair this tool with CPM Calculator Online to schedule your paving and concrete phases efficiently.
+• If your project includes concrete structures or curbs, pair this tool with CPM Calculator Online to schedule paving and concrete phases efficiently.